JeffLiusGitHub/pacman/README.md

+# Project Intro

+This project utilizes React and JavaScript, along with some Lottie animations in the title.
+The entire project utilizes styled-components for CSS styling and has been optimized for code formatting using Prettier and ESLint.
+The project also includes testing for certain scenarios and is deployed on Firebase using Git Actions for CI/CD.
+You can view it at the following [URL](https://pacman-4aed0.web.app/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).